9 Classes Every Medical Assisting School Should Teach

 Externship/Internship

-Any quality medical assisting program will give you an opportunity for real-world experience through an internship or externship program.
+Any quality Medical Assistant Program will give you an opportunity for real-world experience through an internship or externship program.
 The internship usually involves spending several hours a week in a medical facility where you’ll practice the skills you’ve learned.
 The internship programs are important because it allows you to gain confidence while gaining practical experience.

 This brief list is just a summary of what you’ll be taught.
-Each medical assisting program will have different names for their classes.
+Each Medical Assistant Program will have different names for their classes.
 What’s important is that these subjects are incorporated somehow into your medical assisting classes.

 If you find a program that is missing one of these subjects, make sure to question the academic dean or admissions representative at the school prior to enrollment.
 Find out the reasons why you will not get taught one of the above areas.